ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/events_tutorial.md

 The code is safe now, but we may have introduced another problem: latency.
 After the change above, the call to `rise_handler` will be queued, which means that it no longer runs immediately after the interrupt is raised.
 For this example code, this isn't a problem, but some applications might need the code to respond as fast as possible to an interrupt.

-Let's assume that `rise_handler` must toggle the LED as quickly as possible in response to the user's action on SW2.
+Let's assume that `rise_handler` must toggle the LED as quickly as possible in response to the user's<!--we/the user--> action on SW2.
 To do that, it must run in interrupt context.
 However, `rise_handler` still needs to print a message indicating that the handler was called; that's problematic because it's not safe to call `printf` from an interrupt context.

 The solution is to split `rise_handler` into two parts: the time critical part will run in interrupt context, while the non-critical part (displaying the message) will run in user context.
 This is easily doable using `queue.call`: